dh-trier/wlv/resources/wlv-label-docs.md

 Each XML document includes only the information pertaining to the label (or label parts) pertaining to one wine.
 A collection typically contains more than one wine label.
 The labels (and their files) are hence always connected to their concerning collection (via the metadata).

 The data model for the wine labels follows a small number of general assumptions or principles.

-First, the assumption that a label can be usefully described at three distinct levels, namely the physical, visual and textual properties.
+* First, the assumption that a label can be usefully described at three distinct levels, namely the physical, visual and textual properties.
 (In addition, relations between multiple elements at the same or at different levels can be described.)
-Second, the idea to provide each piece of information with a standardized label and/or authority data to make it clearly identifiable.
-Third, the principle that element content is only included when that (textual) content is visible on the label described.
+* Second, the idea to provide each piece of information with a standardized label and/or authority data to make it clearly identifiable and machine-readable.
+(This can either be a fix textual label with an identifier, or a standardized numerical indicator, depending on the element concerned.)
+* Third, the principle that element content is only included when that (textual) content is visible on the label described.
 (All other information is recorded using attributes.
 This principle does not apply to the comments element.)
-Fourth, the principle that only very few pieces of information are mandatory, but that a lot of details can optionally be recorded, if that is desired.
-Finally, the principle that although the WLV is currently used only for labels from the German Mosel wine region, the WLV should be sufficiently flexible and expressive enough to be easily used also for labels from other regions.
+* Fourth, the principle that only very few pieces of information are mandatory, but that a lot of details can optionally be recorded, if that is desired.
+(This also means simple descriptions can be expanded progressively.)
+* Finally, the principle that although the WLV is currently used only for labels from the German Mosel wine region, the WLV should be sufficiently flexible and expressive enough to be easily used also for labels from other regions.
 (A limitation to this rule lies in the authority data, which is currently only provided for the Mosel region.)

 #### The parts of a label

 Any individual group of labels pertaining to one bottle can have more than one physically distinct label.
 In other words, all text-bearing objects found on a given bottle are considered to collectively make up the labeling of the bottle.
 Each of these text-bearing objects is considered to be a [label](#label) within a [labelGroup](#labelGroup).
 If only one label is present, the [labelGroup](#labelGroup) element is dropped.

 Typical examples are labeling that consists of a front and back label, or of a front label and a top banderole.
-Older labeling usually consisted of only one part.
-Label parts are numbered using the [partNumber](#partNumber) attribute and classified using the [partType](#partType) attribute.
+Older labeling usually consisted of only one label.
+Labels are described using the [labelPosition](#labelPosition) attribute.

 Each [label](#label) has four elements to describe it: [physical](#physical), [visual](#visual), [textual](#textual) and [relations](#relations).